slappforge/sigma/docs/features/logs/logs.md

+---
+description: Real-time tail, browse and search the production and test logs of your serverless function via the SLAppForge SigmaTrail cloud log viewer
+---

 # Sigma Trail

 Sigma Trail is the component where you can view your application logs.
 In sigma, we have categorized logs into two types.